 Skip to Content

-Queen’s University welcomes applications for events to take place from 19 October - 9 November 2024.
+Queen’s University welcomes applications for events to take place from 18 October - 8 November 2025.

 The UK-wide Festival aims to open up social science research to new audiences by showing how this research has an influence on our everyday lives.

-We welcome applications that are based on research that relate to ESRC's disciplines of social science and the theme for this year's Festival is Our Digital Lives (please note that proposals aren’t limited to fitting the festival theme).
+We welcome applications that are based on research that relate to ESRC's disciplines of social science and the theme for this year's Festival is Our Working Lives (please note that proposals aren’t limited to fitting the festival theme).

 Successful applicants will be awarded up to £750 for their event.